secondreason/Udacity_Final_Project-Ed.3-/README.md

 databases course.

-In the tournament.py file, there are functions necessary to run the tournament and in the tournament.sql file there aer tables, schemas and some views already defined.
+In the tournament.py file, there are functions necessary to run the tournament and in the tournament.sql file there are tables, schemas and some views already defined.

 How to Run: